 Dolphin's range of features is hugely impressive, although this can be overwhelming for new users.

-Advantages: Very strong privacy and anonymity features
+Pros: Very strong privacy and anonymity features

-Disadvantages: Interface doesn't look great
+Cons: Interface doesn't look great

 If you don't like advertisers tracking your browsing habits, Ghostery is the browser for you.